Pride kills joy, surrender your rights!

 Right to be right

-The bottom line, Jesus demonstrated and taught His disciples to surrender their rights and turn the other cheek.
-Perhaps you are frustrated or angered by someone, something, or the government.
-There is no place for a ‘Christian activist‘ or a ‘Christian critic’ in the Bible.
+Jesus demonstrated and taught us to surrender our rights; turn the other cheek.
+Perhaps you are frustrated or angered by someone, something, or upset with the government.
+Look at the examples of Jesus.

 It takes humility to surrender your rights.